Whether you are new to golf or new to the Austin area, this page will help you find places to practice and play.

 - Harvey Penick Golf Campus (web site, Google map)

 a nine hole course and practice facilities with competitive rates

 Tip: Looking for something more than a driving range?
 Jimmy Clay / Roy Kizer Golf Course has four par-three practice holes of varying lengths.
-Called the “Joe Balander Short Course”, the tee boxes are first come first serve, and for $5 you can play these holes as many times as you like. (course details, Google map)
+Called the “Joe Balander Learning Course”, the tee boxes are first come first serve, and for $5 you can play these holes as many times as you like. (course details, Google map)